Mamoru Seki

-Mamoru Seki (関 衛, Seki Mamoru) was a dive bomber pilot officer in the Imperial Japanese Navy (IJN) during World War II.
+Mamoru Seki (関 衛, Seki Mamoru) was a dive bomber pilot and officer in the Imperial Japanese Navy (IJN) during World War II.
 He is best known for being the commander of the dive bomber squadron of carrier Shōkaku and for leading strikes against United States Navy (USN) carriers in both Battle of the Eastern Solomons and Battle of the Santa Cruz Islands, where they severely damaged Enterprise on two occasions.
 He was killed in action during the Battle of the Santa Cruz Islands.

 Early career

-Mamoru Seki came from a military family; his father was a Captain in IJN and participated in Battle of Tsushima, while his uncle on his mother's side was Vice Admiral Sakonji Seizō.
+Mamoru Seki came from a military family; his father was a captain in IJN and participated in Battle of Tsushima, while his uncle on his mother's side was Vice Admiral Sakonji Seizō.

 He enrolled in the Imperial Japanese Naval Academy in 1926 and graduated from the 58th class in November 1930.
-In April 1932, he was commission as Ensign.
+In April 1932, he was commissioned as ensign.
 In 1933, he was selected for the navy pilot training program at Tateyama Air Group.
 He became one of the first pilots in IJN that specialized in dive bombing and conducted pioneering research and development of dive-bombing techniques.
 After that, he served as an instructor at Kasumigaura Air Group near Tokyo.

 Later on, Seki became a flight division leader (Buntaichō) in the dive bomber squadron of carrier Ryūjō and participated in Canton Operation during the Second Sino-Japanese War in 1938.
-In October 1941, he was promoted to Lieutenant Commander.
+In October 1941, he was promoted to lieutenant commander.
 He was then transferred to Usa Air Group in Ōita Prefecture on Kyushu and served as an instructor when the Pacific War started.